Level 2 Coach Scholar

-- Level 2 Coach Scholars are responsible to Suzzi Garnett, Sports Volunteering Officer in the Leeds Sport Team and their sport specific mentor
+- Level 2 Coach Scholars are responsible to Lauren Havercroft, Sports Volunteering Officer in the Leeds Sport Team and their sport specific mentor

-- Following your online application you may be invited for an interview, informal meeting or group briefing with the Sports Volunteering Officer to discuss the role
+- Following your online application you may be invited for an informal interview with the Sports Volunteering Officer to discuss the role

 If you wish to apply for any of our Leeds Sport volunteering positions please complete the form below and a member of our team will be in contact with you.